 - Open the Windows Computer Management console and ensure the ADMINISTRATOR account (and any other user accounts you choose) are enabled, as the setup process may have set the administrator account to disabled.

 - Reboot the computer and log in normally.

-Symantec Corporation has acknowledged that the above-mentioned issue is present in the current version(s) listed under the Product(s) Section of this article.
-Symantec Corporation is committed to product quality and satisfied customers.
+Veritas Technologies LLC has acknowledged that the above-mentioned issue is present in the current version(s) listed under the Product(s) Section of this article.
+Veritas Technologies LLC is committed to product quality and satisfied customers.

-NOTE: Customers experiencing this issue are encouraged to contact Symantec Technical Support as data is still being collected to assist in resolving this issue.
+Customers experiencing this issue are encouraged to contact Veritas Technical Support as data is still being collected to assist in resolving this issue.

 Windows Vista/7/2008 R2 based system re targeting restores.